harisheoran/WebServer-Docker-CI-CD-k8s/README.md

 3. **Continuous Integration (CI):**
    - Choose a CI tool (Jenkins, GitLab CI, or GitHub Actions).
-   - Configure CI pipeline to trigger on each commit.
+   - Configure the CI pipeline to trigger on each commit.
    - Include steps to:
       - Build your web application.
       - Run automated tests (if applicable).